 Course Structure #6

-The School of Information is committed to accessibility of all instructional materials.
-The School requires all faculty members to provide a text equivalent of audio content and provides transcription services as needed.
+The School of Information is committed to accessibility.
+The School requires all faculty members to provide a text equivalent of lecture content and provides transcription services as needed.
 Synchronous captioning is provided as needed in web conference sessions.

 All course materials are in digital format which allows users to access technology assistance for particular needs (e.g., display with larger font size, individual selection of color/contrast, audible reading of text).
 Standard file formats are used for course materials and all students are required to have the appropriate software.